 Instead of suffering through them on my return I can be entertained by a theater of the absurd routine by squadrons of young boys and girls who stand beside the potholes waiting for a vehicle to approach.
 They then gather up some dirt in their makeshift plastic scoops and toss it into one of the potholes, as if they are a voluntary road maintenance crew and deserve a tip.
 Not once have I seen them rewarded, though they must on occasion for so many of them to persist at it.
 There are dozens of these somewhat dignified beggars along the stretchs of potholes.
 If they were truly at work on the potholes, they could fill each in a few minutes.
 Instead they wait until a vehicle comes along and then make as if they are performing a service.
 It's not unique to Mali, as I witnessed such a charade last year in Madasgascar.

-Trees do survive in this terrain.
+A few trees do survive in this terrain.
 They provide shade for my rests.
-I am surprised at times by passersby who I as surprised by as they are me out where I wouldn't expect to see anyone.
-I could as well be an alien who has dropped from the sky by their reaction staring at me in bewilderment.
+I am surprised at times to see passersby, not having seen anyone for miles and miles.
+But they are certainly more surprised to see a white-bearded white man beside a bike hunched under a tree.
+I could well be an alien who has dropped from the sky by their reaction, staring at me in bewilderment.

 Kids in particular are unabashed in their staring.
 If I'm jotting on my iPad I can tilt it up and snap a photo without them realizing what I doing.